 The Buzzard Project Mining Lease (ML 6531) was granted to Peak Iron Mines by the Government of South Australia in November 2021.
 Construction costs for the Buzzard Project are expected to be around $26 million, with annual operational expenditure running at approximately $136 million.
 It is estimated that the Project will generate over $30 million in royalties to the South Australian government.

 The Buzzard Project (Buzzard or The Project) lies within the Hawks Nest Exploration License (EL 6395) and is located approximately ~125km (by road) south-southeast of Coober Pedy and 2.5km from the Stuart Highway.
 Buzzard is ~50km southwest of Peak Iron’s operating Peculiar Knob Mine.
 The Project is situated within the Traditional Lands of the Antakirinja Matu-Yankunytjatjara People, the Woomera Prohibited Area, and McDouall Peak pastoral station.

 Hawks Nest EL 6395 contains eight known iron deposits at varying stages of exploration that collectively make up the Hawks Nest Iron Project.
 The deposits include Buzzard and Tui, which are high grade (~60% Fe) direct shipping ore (DSO) hematite (Fe2O3), as well as Kestrel, Goshawk, Harrier, Eagle, Falcon and Kite which are predominantly lower grade (36% - 51% Fe) magnetite (Fe3O4).
 High grade hematite ore is referred to as DSO as it is naturally high in iron grade so complex onsite processing is not required.
 The ore goes through a relatively simple crushing and screening process before being transported by road, rail, and ship to steel mills for use in steelmaking.

-Peak intends to commence construction of the Buzzard mine in Q4 2021 - Q1 2022.
+Peak Iron intends to commence construction of the Buzzard Mine in Q1-Q2 2022.